 FRA conducted a General Conformity evaluation consistent with 40 C.F.R.
 Part 93 Subpart B. The General Conformity regulations apply at this time to this Project because the Project is in an area that is designated as a marginal nonattainment area for the O3 NAAQS and a moderate nonattainment area for the PM2.5 NAAQS.
 The FRA conducted the General Conformity evaluation consistent with all regulatory criteria and procedures and following the Authority's coordination with the USEPA, BAAQMD, and CARB.
-As a result of this review, the FRA concluded, because Project-generated emissions in exceedance of the General Conformity de minimis thresholds would either be offset (for construction phase) or less than zero (for operational phase), that the Project's emissions can be accommodated in the SIP for the SFBAAB.
+As a result of this review, the FRA concluded, because Project-generated emissions would either be fully offset (for construction phase) or less than zero (for operational phase), that the Project's emissions can be accommodated in the SIP for the SFBAAB.
 The FRA has determined that the Project as designed would conform to the approved SIP based on the following:

-- The Authority commits that construction-phase NOX emissions will be offset consistent with the applicable federal regulations through an agreement with the BAAQMD.
-See Attachment A. - The Authority and the BAAQMD will enter into a contractual agreement to offset the Project's NOx emissions by providing funds for the BAAQMD to fund grants for projects that achieve the necessary emission reductions. - The BAAQMD will seek and implement the necessary emission reduction measures, using Authority funds. - The BAAQMD will serve as administrator of the emissions reduction projects and verifiers of the successful mitigation effort.
+- The Authority commits that construction-phase NOX emissions will be offset consistent with the applicable federal regulations through an agreement with the BAAQMD. - The Authority and the BAAQMD will enter into a contractual agreement to offset the Project's NOX emissions by providing funds for the BAAQMD to fund grants for projects that achieve the necessary emission reductions. - The BAAQMD will seek and implement the necessary emission reduction measures, using Authority funds. - The BAAQMD will serve as administrator of the emissions reduction projects and verifiers of the successful mitigation effort.